Self-advocacy statement

-In an effort to allow students the opportunity for a more holistic review, we are allowing students to submit an optional Self-Advocacy Statement.
+In an effort to allow students the opportunity for a more holistic review, we are allowing students to submit a personal statement (formerly named the self-advocacy statement) in addition to their required application to the major.

-The Self-Advocacy Statement is a way for students to provide additional context and information regarding their academic performance, describe their plan for success in the computer science and data science majors, and how they have contributed to the community, department, or field of computing.
+Your personal statement is a way for you to provide additional context and information regarding your academic performance, describe your plan for success in the computer science and data science majors, and how you have contributed to the community, department, or field of computing.

 The demand for computing education at the University has been increasing for over a decade, and it has outpaced the University's investment in our instructional capacity.
 Therefore, the Department is being forced to impose stricter limits on admission to the major at least for the near future.
 Learn more about these changes and suggested next steps.

-We strongly encourage all applicants who believe they will have a technical GPA below 3.2 at the time of the review to submit a statement.
-Our admission decision will still be based on your technical GPA, with exceptions based on this Self-Advocacy Statement.
-Students at or above a 3.2 technical GPA will be guaranteed admission to the major.
-Students who do not pass the prerequisite courses needed for admission to computer science programs will be denied (a Self-Advocacy Statement won't change this decision).
+We strongly encourage all applicants to submit a personal statement.
+Our admission decision will still be based on your technical GPA, with exceptions based on this personal statement.
+Students at or above a 3.2 technical GPA in fall semesters will be guaranteed admission to the major.
+Students who do not pass the prerequisite courses needed for admission to computer science programs will be denied (a personal statement won't change this decision).
 See the chart below for a historical reference of our lowest admitted technical GPA.
 Note that the cutoff is the same for BA and BS applicants, and we will not know this semester's GPA until after the deadline.

-To include a Self-Advocacy Statement with your application to our majors, please complete the Self-Advocacy Statement and the official application to the major for the CLA CSCI BA program and the CSE CSCI BS or DSCI BS program.
+To include a Personal Statement (formerly named self-advocacy statement) with your application to our majors, please complete the Personal Statement form and the official application to the major for the CLA CSCI BA program and the CSE CSCI BS or DSCI BS program.

 In 400 words or less, please explain your plan for success in the major, any barriers you faced, and what you’ll contribute to the department.
 In your response, include and consider the following:

-• Your plan for success.
+• You could consider writing about your plan for success.
 Specifically, what actions you will take and resources you will use to succeed in your coursework - i.e. using tutoring services, attending office hours, etc.

 • Explain any extenuating circumstances that led to a lower technical GPA - i.e., death in the family, medical issues, very poor start to college experience, low grades in non-CSCI tech courses, etc.